 Climate Model Uncertainty

 Climate model uncertainty will be estimated by generating projections using the 5 ISIMIP models under RCP 8.5 conditions.
 In order to isolate climate model uncertainty from other types of uncertainties, parameter values will be held constant and process uncertainty will not be propagated.
-Only 1one of 5 LER models will be used as well to avoid uncertainty between ecosystem models.
+The mean estimate of all five LER models will be used to avoid uncertainty between ecosystem models.
 Each climate model will be assumed to be equally likely, with the metric of uncertainty being defined as the width of the 95% quantile interval of percent change in total temperature between 2010 and 2099.(Thomas et al., 2018)

 Lake Ecosystem Model Uncertainty

-Lake Ecosystem model uncertainty will be estimated by generating projections across all 5 LER models from 1 GCM model under RCP 8.5 conditions.
+Lake Ecosystem model uncertainty will be estimated by generating projections across all 5 LER models from all 4 GCM models under RCP 8.5 conditions.
 In order to isolate ecosystem uncertainty from other types of uncertainties, median parameter values are taken from MCMC parameter calibration chains and process uncertainty is not propagated.
-Only 1 of 5 ISIMIP models will be run in order to avoid uncertainty between climate models.
+The mean of the four ISIMIP models will be used across LER models in order to avoid uncertainty between climate models.
 Each ecosystem model will be assumed to be equally likely, with the metric of uncertainty being defined as the width of the 95% quantile interval of percent change in total temperature between 2010 and 2099.

 Parameter Uncertainty